 Looking this good comes with a price, and that price is packing.

 12 onesies // Boden and Joules are my go-tos for all baby clothes, and especially for onesies.
-They both have great year-round sales in the UK, which is practically unheard of here, so I can only imagine what their US stores offer.
+They both have great year-round sales in the UK.
+That is practically unheard of here, so I can only imagine what their US stores offer.
 We packed 12 in total, thinking that gave us about 5 as back-ups.
-It did not, because week 9 of Margot’s life turned out to be the week where she really developed her gag reflex.
+It did not!
+Week 9 of Margot’s life is the week she really developed her gag reflex.
 By our return flight, we were choosing the lesser of 12 evils when it came for what to wear home…

 2 hats // She wore a heavier knit hat on our travel day from London since it was chilly here, and we packed a sunhat from John Lewis (similar to this one from Old Navy), which she wore anytime we left the hotel in Cannes.
 We also picked up a pair of baby sunglasses from Ki ET LA, which is a French company, but it looks like Pottery Barn Kids has some adorable options.
 Look at those pink flowers!

 4 vests // It was sunny and certainly warmer than London, but still not sundress weather.
 These gave an extra layer for warmth, without cramping her style.
 Ours are from John Lewis, but these look to be basically the same.

 8 outfits (leggings + tops + socks) // From the beginning, I’ve been dressing Margot in outfits during the day, and onesies at night.
 See: the adorable dress in the above photo from her Auntie Wino.
 I feel like it’s helpful to get dressed in the morning after her first feed.
 WE then change into a onesie at night after her bath.
 Even if she’s not totally aware of it yet, I figure it can’t harm in developing her circadian rhythm.
 Because babies apparently don’t really have those for the first four months?!